GXY2017/SimpleStockTrader/README.md

 # Problems Unsolved
 1. Pywinauto mimics user actions, it will pull app to the front screen when running.
-2. Due to password mask, when set_edit_text("1234"), the password may be changed to %$#$% and causes log in faliure.
-3. Not able to listen to the responses from brokers if the sent order is done.
+2. Not able to listen to the responses from brokers if the sent order is done.

 # Tips to Speed Up A Little with Pywinauto
 1. Use short-cut keys instead of looking for windows or buttons.
-2. Locate window with window specifications instead of general names/types.
+2. Locate window with window specifications instead of general titles or types.
 3. Use window().wait('ready',timeout) instead of time.sleep() when waiting.

 # What's Next